Collisteru/Melvil/README.md

 ## The Command-line Book Management Tool

-Melvil aims to be the most user-friendly command line tool available for managing books.
-People who like convenience, speed, and owning their own data will like Melvil.
+Melvil is a command line tool for managing books and booklists.

 Install with `pip install booklist-melvil`